codaamok/PSBusinessTime/docs/Get-WorkingDates.md

 This is helpful to identify the specific dates between two dates which are considered to be "working day(s)".
 What constitutes a "working day" in terms of day of the week, or calendar date, including working hours, is arbitrary and completely customisable.
 In other words, the default parameters dictate normal working days are Monday through Friday.
-You can also further specify particular dates to be regarded as non-working dates via the -NonWorkingDates parameter.
+You can also specify particular dates, or days of the week, to be regarded as non-working dates via the -NonWorkingDates and -NonWorkingDaysOfWeek parameters.
-If the datetime of -Date falls outside of these parameters, you'll receive a boolean result.
 This function does not consider the time, only the date, when determining whether it is a working date or not.

 ## EXAMPLES